spdskatr/algo-notes/index.md

 # Algorithms Notes (The Appendix)

-Subsections are in alphabetical order.
+Subsections are in no particular order.
 Obviously a hash table data structure would be the best way to go, but `std::unordered_map` doesn't even work on orac lmao

 ## General